agentm/project-m36/docs/new_datatypes.markdown

 └──────────┴──────────┘
 ```

 Note here that ```Blond``` is not quoted because it is not a text value, but rather a real algebraic data type constructor honored by the database.
 The value is not a black box nor is an enumeration.
-Try, for example, replacing the ```Blond``` value with an ```OtherColor "Black"``` value to see how it appears and can be matched as well.
+Try, for example, replacing the ```Blond``` value with an ```OtherColor "Black"``` value to see how it appears and how it can be restricted against as well.

 The essential ```Atomable``` typeclass functions are: